OmarCloud20/CDKTF-Tutorial/README.md

 ## Conclusion

-In this tutorial, we learned how to properly install and configure CDKTF.
-We also learned how to migrate from local backend to remote backend and set up an S3 remote backend.
-We also learned how to deploy a lambda function with a function url using CDKTF.
-In the near future, I will be writing a tutorial on how to deploy multi-stack and multi-environment CDKTF projects.
-Stay tuned!
+In this tutorial, we have learned how to properly install and configure CDKTF, how to migrate from local backend to remote backend and how to configure an S3 remote backend.
+We have also learned how to deploy a lambda function with a function url using CDKTF; in addition, to learning how to read and utilize the CDKTF documentation from the Construct Hub.

-I hope you enjoyed this tutorial and hope it added value to your learning journey.
+Congratulations on completing this tutorial, overcoming these challenges and achieved many learning milestones.
+I hope you enjoyed this tutorial, and it added value to your learning journey.
 Thank you for reading!